AmyPhung/olin-shop-restock-tool/README.md

 - **The `master_inventory.csv` file needs to be sorted by drawer in order to work properly**
 - **Don't change column names without updating code (imprtant names: "Name," "McMaster #")**
-- **Don't change csv names without updating code**
+- **Don't change csv names without updating code** names have to be valid strings and filenames (no "", /, \, etc.)

 ## Future Potential Developments: